CansuDincer/BEstimate/README.md

 BEstimate is the product of Cansu Dinçer, Matthew Coelho and Mathew Garnett from Garnett Group at the Wellcome Sanger Institute.
 Off-target analysis has been adapted by Bo Fussing from the Cellular Informatics team within the Wellcome Sanger Institute.

-For any problems or feedback on BEstimate, you can contact [here](mailto:cd7@sanger.ac.uk).
+If you have any problems or feedback regarding BEstimate, please contact [here](mailto:cd7@sanger.ac.uk).

 ## License